GitBluub/Kayo/back/routes.md

 400 BadRequest
 # GET /widgets

-Returns all the widgets of the connected User
+Returns all the widgets' id of the connected User

 {
 	"widgets": [